loven-doo/invite/README.md

 ## Installation
 ### PostgreSQL
-You need PostgreSQL 10.
+You need PostgreSQL 10 to be installed on the target server.
 [Here](https://tecadmin.net/install-postgresql-server-on-ubuntu/) you can find how to install it on Ubuntu 16.04 LTS.